Australia's Northern Periphery

 The Australian 23rd Brigade of the 8th Division was allocated an impossible mission.
 Comprising three Battalions, the 2nd/21st, 2nd/22nd and 2nd/40th Battalions, they were allocated to Ambon, Rabaul and Timor respectively.
 They were on their own, with no menas of reinforcing each other or evacuating if need be.

 When the Japanese Navy attacked Pearl Harbour on 7th December 1941, it launched simultaneous attacks on the Philippine Islands and on the northern coast of the Malay Peninsula at Kota Baru.
 The attack was intended to bring the United States of America into the war and lure it into a major naval battle in the western Pacific as part of Japanese Naval strategy, where it was to be destroyed in detail by the Japanese Navy.

 These pre-emptive strikes also brought the outposts of the British Empire under direct threat.
 Britain was already stretched in Europe and the Middle East, so could ill afford another Front.

 As these events unfolded, Australia was faced with an imminent threat right on its doorstep, with nearly 75% of its available fighting forces deployed on the other side of the world.
 The short term prognosis for Australia was bleak.

-Most of the 8th Division was trapped in Malaya / Singapore and ultimately lost into captivity in Australia's worst single campaign in its history.
-The Fall of Malaya and Singapore is the subject of a discrete campaign entry.
+Most of the 8th Division was trapped in Malaya / Singapore, ultimately lost into captivity in Australia's worst single campaign in its history.
+The Fall of Malaya and Singapore is the subject of a separate campaign entry.

 Meanwhile, the RAAF units in the region were hunted to near-extinction by the marauding Japanese while endeavouring to effect evacuations to Australia.
 Naval units suffered a similar fate, with HMAS Yarra and Perth lost in actions in and around the Indonesian archipeligo.